deterbold/CdP/content/authors/Leon Y. Xiao/_index.md

 - name:
   url:

-# Short bio (displayed in user profile at end of posts)
-bio: Leon Y. Xiao is a PhD Fellow at the IT University of Copenhagen and a Visiting Scholar at the School of Law of Queen Mary University of London.
-He researches video game law, particularly the regulation of loot boxes, a quasi-gambling monetisation mechanic in video games.
-He has appeared before the Law Commission of England and Wales and submitted policy recommendations to the Spanish, Singaporean, and UK Governments.
-He has met with and discussed policy, regulation and enforcement with Belgian, Danish, and UK regulators and policymakers.

 # Interests (add after the '-'), remove any extra '-' you are not using
 interests:
 - Loot boxes